somewheresystems/centience/README.md

 #
 # Centience

-# Fork of ai16z Eliza
+# Somewhere Systems' Sentient Meme

+(Forked from ai16z Eliza)

 - make sure you use Node 23
 - Switched to Together APIs using 405B models (~$150/mo)